HelmutZechmann/courseraGettingCleaningDataProject/CodeBook.md

 This document describes the variables of the output data set and summaries used to calculate the values, along with units and any other relevant information.

-The [first section][#input-data] summarizes relevant parts from the input data code book.
-The [next section][#output-variables] describes the output variables with their units.
-The [last section][#transformations] describes the tranformations used to calculate the output values.
+The [first section](#input-data) summarizes relevant parts from the input data code book.
+The [next section](#output-variables) describes the output variables with their units.
+The [last section](#transformations) describes the tranformations used to calculate the output values.

 ## Input Data